 and our GPS coordinates are: 38.431950, -79.817135

-We recommend that workshop attendees traveling by air fly into Washington Dulles International Airport (IAD) or Charlottesville-Albemarle Regional Airport (CHO).
-Shuttle services is available to and from both airports for an additional fee (shuttle service is not covered in the workshop fee).
+Attendees are responsible for their own travel to the observatory.
+The observatory can provide a shuttle service at an additional fee.
 The exact cost of the shuttle service will depend on the number of riders that we can place in the same shuttle.
 Details will be arranged closer to the date of the workshop.
 Email Ryan Lynch (email@example.com) for details.

 Radio Frequency Interference and the National Radio Quiet Zone